suprsend/suprsend-android-sdk/README.md

 ```
 0.1.10
+- Compile with API 33
 - Xiaomi sdk updated from 4.8.3 to 5.1.1
 - Push Notification permission implemented
-- Compile with 33
 - unset push token on reset call

+Developer Change
-- Users will have to add xiaomi sdk aar to the project
+- Developers will have to add xiaomi sdk aar manually to the project
+- Update proguard rules of app

 0.1.9
 - Set Preferred Language